 Helping people to recover from surgery is part of our scope of practice for both our Occupational Therapists and our Physiotherapists.

 We help people to recover from a range of surgeries including knee replacement, hip replacement, abdominal surgery, shoulder replacement and rotator cuff repair.

 Community Therapy engages with private health insurers and third-party referrers to support home rehabilitation programs, particularly when it comes to full hip and full knee replacements.
 (Research has shown that people who are recovering from total knee or total hip replacements will typically achieve better outcomes when having their rehabilitation in the home).

-In what ways do Community Therapy’s Physiotherapists make the sessions fun and engaging?
+In what ways are the Physiotherapy sessions fun and engaging?

 In addition, we work hard to ensure that we are always involving the best equipment that our clinicians can access.
 For example, we have invested in the ‘Blaze Pod’ systems for our team, which is an innovative light sensor system designed to train people’s reactions and build agility.
 It has been developed to not only be very effective in improving physical function, but also to be a fun activity to undertake.

 How do you allocate your Physiotherapists for each individual?